-Please see capital expenditures note.
+Please see capital expenditures discussion in this MD&A.

 The Company defines net debt as outstanding bank debt plus or minus working capital, however, excluding the fair value of financial contracts and other current obligations.

 The Company views this change calculation as not meaningful, or "nm".